k4ndAr3c/hugos1te/content/posts/mistrale-jail.md

 date: 2025-12-24T12:00:09+02:00
 ---

-# day8 of root-me advent
+# day8 of root-me x-mas event

 This is a bash jail challenge.